Leslie1302/MOEN-IMS/IMS/Inventory_management_system/WEEKLY_REPORT_ELI5.md

 ## 📚 What Happened This Week?

-**Key Highlights:** 6 system updates deployed.
+**Key Highlights:** 5 system updates deployed, 1 issue resolved.
 The system continues to improve in functionality and reliability.

 ---